github/docs/content/actions/guides/caching-dependencies-to-speed-up-workflows.md

 Workflow runs often reuse the same outputs or downloaded dependencies from one run to another.
 For example, package and dependency management tools such as Maven, Gradle, npm, and Yarn keep a local cache of downloaded dependencies.

-Jobs on {{ site.data.variables.product.prodname_dotcom }}-hosted runners start in a clean virtual environment and must download dependencies each time, causing increased network utilization, longer runtime, and increased cost.
-To help speed up the time it takes to recreate these files, {{ site.data.variables.product.prodname_dotcom }} can cache dependencies you frequently use in workflows.
+Jobs on {% data variables.product.prodname_dotcom %}-hosted runners start in a clean virtual environment and must download dependencies each time, causing increased network utilization, longer runtime, and increased cost.
+To help speed up the time it takes to recreate these files, {% data variables.product.prodname_dotcom %} can cache dependencies you frequently use in workflows.

-To cache dependencies for a job, you'll need to use {{ site.data.variables.product.prodname_dotcom }}'s `cache` action.
+To cache dependencies for a job, you'll need to use {% data variables.product.prodname_dotcom %}'s `cache` action.
 The action retrieves a cache identified by a unique key.
 For more information, see [`actions/cache`](https://github.com/actions/cache).

 {% warning %}